Solviento/notes/bits/bits-01.md

 - To turn -2 into a two's complement representation:
     - 2 = 0010
     - invert bits, add 1
-    - 1101 + 1 = 1110 (in this example, we performed operations on a 4 bit representation)
+    - 1101 + 1 = 1110 (in this example, we performed operations on a 4 bit representation of 2)

-Range of Numbers (32/64-bit)
+Range of Numbers (32/64-bit, aka N=32 or 64)

+- move below into a table and use superscript < sup > < / sup >

 ```
 System              Range
 Unsigned            [0 -> 2^N - 1]